Your preferences have been updated.

 Authentic products at festivals

-The Bon Bini Festival, held at Fort Zoutman every Tuesday, and The Carubbian Festival, held every Thursday in the streets of downtown San Nicolas, feature local entertainment along with a handicrafts market-style setting with local crafts, souvenirs, and homemade traditional island sweets to purchase.
+The Bon Bini Festival, held at Fort Zoutman every Tuesday, features local entertainment along with a handicrafts market-style setting with local crafts, souvenirs, and homemade traditional island sweets to purchase.
 The Taste-Like-Buy-Festival, held every month between the Barcelo Resort and Hyatt Regency in Palm Beach offers a wide variety of local products that you can taste, or even buy and bring home as a souvenir.